Monitoring Obligations of Search Engines and Platforms

 The imposition of monitoring obligations appears to have primarily been in relation to copyright infringements.
 However, it is growing at an unprecedented rate, causing grave concern for free expression.(9) Judgments of the European Court of Human Rights (ECtHR) provide useful insight into the issues regarding online platforms and liability for users’ comments.

 The Delfi v Estonia matter was the first of the prominent cases to address the issue of content moderation and online media liability.
-By way of background, an Estonian newspaper, Defli, published an article that was critical of a ferry company.
-The article received 185 comments online, some of which were targeting a board member of the company, L, and was considered threatening and / or offensive.
+An Estonian newspaper, Delfi, published an article that was critical of a ferry company.
+The article received 185 comments online, some of which were targeting a board member of the company, L, and were considered threatening and/or offensive.
 L requested that the comments be immediately taken down and claimed approximately €32,000 in compensation for non-pecuniary damages.
-Defli agreed to remove the comments but refused to pay the damages.
+Delfi agreed to remove the comments but refused to pay the damages.
 L approached the Harju County Court, bringing a civil claim against Delfi.
 The County Court found that the company could not be considered the publisher of the comments, and it did not have an obligation to monitor them.
-L appealed to the Tallinn Court of Appeal who remitted the matter back to the County Court for reconsideration, concluding that the lower court had erred in its finding in relations to Delfi’s liability.
+L appealed to the Tallinn Court of Appeal who remitted the matter back to the County Court for reconsideration, concluding that the lower court had erred in its finding in relation to Delfi’s liability.
 The matter eventually reached the Supreme Court, which found that there was a legal obligation to avoid causing damage to other persons and that Delfi should have prevented the clearly unlawful comments from being published.
 The Supreme Court noted that after the comments had been published, Delfi failed to remove them on its own initiative, although it must have been aware of their unlawfulness.
 Delfi’s failure to act was found to be unlawful.

 - The context of the comments.